darrecoder/darrecoder/README.md

 - 👋 Hi, I’m @darrecoder
-- 👀 I’m interested in projects and challenges
+- 👀 I’m interested in website design projects
-- 🌱 I’m currently working on web development
+- 🌱 I’m currently working on web design
-- 💞️ I’m looking to collaborate on individuals
-- 📫 How to reach me ...

-Updated as of March 5, 2023.
+Updated as of September 29, 2025 at 8:30 AM.

 <!---
 darrecoder/darrecoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.